-I. Supplemental schedules required by Annex 6 68-E ---- -- ------
+I. Supplemental schedules required by Annex 68-E ---- ---

-B. Amounts receivable from directors, officers, employees, related parties and principal stockholders (other than related parties) Not applicable C. Amounts of receivables from related parties which are eliminated during consolidation process of financial statements Not applicable

-D. Intangible assets - other asset
+I. Supplemental schedules required by Annex 68-E A. Financial assets Attached B. Amounts receivable from directors, officers, employees, related parties and principal stockholders (other than related parties) Not applicable C. Amounts of receivables from related parties which are eliminated during consolidation process of financial statements Not applicable D. Intangible assets - other asset Not applicable E. Long-term debt Not applicable F. Indebtedness to related parties Not applicable G. Guarantees of securities of other issuers Not applicable H. Capital stock Attached Transit .
+Schedule of all the effective standards and interpretations Attached Ш Reconciliation of Retained Earnings Available for Dividend Declaration Attached IV /.

-Attached

-E. Long-term debt

-F. Indebtedness to related parties

-G. Guarantees of securities of other issuers

-H. Capital stock Attached

-II.
-Schedule of all the effective standards and interpretations Attached

-III.
-Reconciliation of Retained Earnings Available for Dividend

-Attached

-Declaration

-IV.
 Map of the relationships of the Company within the Group Not applicable